divijghose/firedrake/Firedrake-meeting-2025-03-26.md

 Apologies: LC

+## CW: What happens to Zenodo when we move to releases?

+* git information not available for packages, instead we have version numbers
+* if someone is using a version of Firedrake then we already have a GitHub release that they are using
+* The simplest case is to gather the various GitHub releases together and put them in a Zenodo release
+    * If so might not need our own forks of PETSc etc
+* What if someone is working from a branch?
+Do they have to make their own release?

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*